Erskine Academy: History

 Erskine was founded as a result of a trust established following the passing of Sullivan Erskine in 1880.
 John K. Erskine, a nephew of Sullivan, asked Mary Erskine to bequest a portion of the money to the town of China to be placed in some reliable trust, the annual interest to be used to support and control a high school for the town.
 This school was to be located in school district No. 14.

 In this, John Erskine saw a chance by which his dream of a life-time might be realized.
 In his own youth he had been denied the privilege of a high school education, and he made up his mind that if opportunity ever came his way he would see that the younger generation had this chance.
-Mr. Erskine went about his work so quietly and yet so openly that even his closest friends and associates did not realize his great influence and interest in the business at hand.

 A body of trustees was established and they went to Augusta, and proceeded to enlist the services of attorneys, Samuel Titcomb, W.S.
 Choate and Mr. Boardman, editor of the Maine Farmer.
 These in consultation, drew up a deed of trust that established the school.
 This being done, the trustees met and organized, choosing Eli Jones, president; J.K.
 Erskine, vice-president; Dana C. Hanson, secretary, and Samuel C. Starrett, treasurer.
 The school then secured a building from an old Methodist Church and opened in 1883.

 Tuition at Erskne Academy is $12,650 a year for non boarding students and $13,650 boarding.